erneestoc/workshop/lab5.md

   1. If there is enough time try to implement the process as a `GenServer` or as a normal process with spawn/send/receive.
-What differences do you notice from the `Agent` version and when would you use one Agent instead of GenServer?
+What differences do you notice from the `Agent` version and when would you use an Agent instead of GenServer?

 ### Links